SunderB/CrossJoy/README.md

 # "CrossJoy" - JoyCon Input Test
-A proof-of-concept prototype of a cross-platform(?)
-C++ port of [BetterJoy](https://github.com/Davidobot/BetterJoy); to allow the JoyCon to be used with programs using the Cemuhook interface (e.g. Cemu, Dolphin).
+Currently a proof-of-concept prototype based on [BetterJoy](https://github.com/Davidobot/BetterJoy), with the eventual aim of allowing the JoyCon to be more easily used with programs on Linux.

 * [Building](#building)
 * [Running](#running)